Gregg County Vehicle Impound Guide

 If You Can't Afford the Fees

-- Payment plans (some lots offer this): Some impound lots may offer payment plans to help you manage the costs.
-Inquire about this possibility.
+- Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans to help you manage the costs.

 After Retrieval